gsdlab/ClaferConfigurator/README.md

 --------------------

 Binary distributions of the release 0.3.6 of Clafer Tools for Windows, Mac, and Linux, can be downloaded from [Clafer Tools - Binary Distributions](http://http://gsd.uwaterloo.ca/clafer-tools-binary-distributions).
-There you can get binaries for `Clafer Compiler` and the `ClaferChocoIG` backend.
+There you can get binaries for `Clafer Compiler`, `ClaferIG` and the `ClaferChocoIG` backend.

 ### Dependencies for running